docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.rst

 How do I enable the Compute Cache?
 *********************************************
-The Compute Cache API is available starting in the March 2021 SDK and the suite is enabled by default in After Effects beta builds.
+The Compute Cache API is available starting in the March 2021 SDK and the suite is enabled by default in After Effects 2022 and above builds.

 See the :ref:`effect-details/compute-cache-api` documentation for implementation details and sample code.